laravel/docs/queries.md

 	            })
 	            ->get();

 As you can see, passing `Closure` into the `orWhere` method instructs the query builder to begin a constraint group.
 The `Closure` will receive a query builder instance which you can use to set the constraints that should be contained within the parenthesis group.
-The query above will produce the following SQL:
+The example above will produce the following SQL:

 	select * from users where name = 'John' or (votes > 100 and title <> 'Admin')

 #### Exists Statements

-The `whereExists` method allows you to write `where exist` clauses.
+The `whereExists` method allows you to write `where exist` SQL clauses.
 The `whereExists` method accepts a `Closure` argument, which will receive a query builder instance allowing you to define the query that should be placed inside of the "exists" clause:

 	DB::table('users')
 	            ->whereExists(function ($query) {